The venue of the 29th ISCOMS will be the University Medical Center Groningen (UMCG).

 Toilet paper is provided and can be thrown in the toilet without causing a clogging.
 Other materials (like sanitary towels) should not be thrown in the toilet, but in the toilet bin.

 The electric current throughout the Netherlands is 220/230 Volts, altering current at 50 cycles per minute.
 Most plugs are grounded.
 For appliances of 110 volts, a special transformer is needed.
-You might have to buy a special adapter if the plugs in your country look any different from the one in the picture.

 You can buy all major American, British, French, German, Israeli, Spanish, Turkish, Moroccan and Italian newspapers and magazines at news-stands.
 You can also find them at the bookshops throughout the cities and at train stations.